 Эта страница не доступна на русском языке.

-In 2010, the EBRD commenced a qualitative evaluation of judicial decisions in commercial law
+In 2010 and 2011, the EBRD commenced a qualitative evaluation of judicial decisions

-in the CIS and Mongolia.
-Using a purposive sampling methodology to select typical decisions,
+Using a purposive sampling methodology to select typical decisions, the assessment

 predictability; quality of the written judgment; legislative impediments; speed; cost; implementation and impartiality.